atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 - the subtraction of the second part of a verb contraction (e.g. "'ve", "'ll", "'s", "'m")
 - the replacement of a few common homophones with one of their counterparts (e.g. replacing "their" with "there", "then" with "than")

+For example, given the sample sentence:

+    And who was the enemy?

+the following input-output pair could be generated:

+    ("And who was enemy ?", "And who was the enemy ?")

 The rates with which these perturbations are introduced are loosely based on figures taken from the [CoNLL 2014 Shared Task on Grammatical Error Correction](http://www.aclweb.org/anthology/W14-1701.pdf).
 In this project, each perturbation is randomly applied in 25% of cases where it could potentially be applied.

 ### Training
 In order to artificially increase the dataset when training a sequence-to-sequence model, I performed the sampling strategy described above multiple times over the Movie-Dialogs Corpus to arrive at a dataset 2-3x the size of the original corups.
-Given this augmented dataset, training can then proceed in a very similar manner to [TensorFlow's sequence-to-sequence tutorial](https://www.tensorflow.org/tutorials/seq2seq/).
+Given this augmented dataset, training proceeded in a very similar manner to [TensorFlow's sequence-to-sequence tutorial](https://www.tensorflow.org/tutorials/seq2seq/).
 That is, I trained a sequence-to-sequence model consisting of LSTM encoders and decoders bridged via an attention mechanism, as described in [Bahdanau et al., 2014](http://arxiv.org/abs/1409.0473).

 ### Decoding